 How Do Hard Money Loans Work?

-Hard money loan financing is a way to borrow money using a property as collateral.
-Traditional mortgage lenders are concerned with your credit scores, financial history, and general ability to repay them.
-As such, the lending application and approval process can be lengthy and tedious while the lender investigates these matters.
-With a hard money loan, this is not the case.
+Hard money loans are a way to borrow using a property being purchased as collateral.
+Because traditional mortgage lenders are concerned with your credit scores, financial history, and general ability to repay them, the lending application and approval process can be lengthy and tedious so they can evaluate your creditworthiness.
+This is not the case with a hard money loan.
 Borrowers can access money quickly because hard money lenders are less concerned with your personal finances and credit score, but instead concentrate on the value of the property.
 Since the property is used as collateral, if you default on the loan, the borrower will take the property and sell it to recoup their money.

 Hard money borrowers make regular monthly payments on their loan, including interest and relevant fees.
 Sometimes, borrowers may request reimbursements from their lending partner for particular property rehabilitation projects along the way if that is part of their agreement.